-Specifically, we use data from the American Community Survey, the Current Population Survey, Medical Expenditure Panel Survey, and the Kaiser Family Employer Health Insurance Benefit Survey.
-The first three data sets provide information on household characteristics, labor supply and health insurance choices, wages, and medical expenditure; while the fourth provides information on firm size, ESHI provision, and employee composition in terms of wage levels and full/part time status.
-For the purpose of model validation, we deliberately leave the post-ACA data for a non-random sample of states out of the estimation.
-The estimated model matches the patterns in the data, including in the hold-out sample.
+We use both pre- and post-ACA data from the American Community Survey, the Current Population Survey, Medical Expenditure Panel Survey, and the Kaiser Family Employer Health Insurance Benefit Survey.
+The first three data sets provide information on household characteristics, labor supply and health insurance choices, earnings, and medical expenditure; while the fourth provides information on firm size, ESHI provision, and employee composition in terms of wage levels and full/part time status.
+For the purpose of model validation, we deliberately leave the post-ACA data for a nonrandom sample of states out of the estimation.
+The estimated model matches patterns in both the estimation and the hold-out samples.

-Using our estimated model, we conduct two sets of counterfactual experiments that are largely motivated by the following observation.
 Our estimation results suggest a positive correlation between worker skill and their preferences for health insurance.
-In the equilibrium, high-skill workers are more likely to sort into firms offering ESHI, which are more likely to be endowed with more skill-biased technologies.
-Households who choose to be non-employed or earn wages low enough to be eligible for Medicaid are more likely to be at the lower end of the skill distribution.
-Under the current health insurance system, the high-skilled and the very low-skilled are largely separated from the risk pool on HIX.
+In the equilibrium, high-skill workers are more likely to sort into firms offering ESHI, whose technologies are more likely to be skill-biased.
+Households who choose to be nonemployed or earn wages low enough to be eligible for Medicaid are more likely to be at the lower end of the skill distribution.
+Thus, households at both ends of the skill distribution are largely segregated from the risk pool on HIX.
 Unlike ESHI, HIX insurance is not bundled with one's job and hence may be more susceptible to adverse selection.